jbcodeforce/aws-messaging-samples/docs/index.md

 ## [Rabbit MQ](https://www.rabbitmq.com/)

-The other Open Source project.
+The other Open Source engine using in Amazon MQ.

 To Be done.